 Subpanel

-Smart electrical panel
+Smart electrical panel with advanced energy management features

 Each system offers different levels of control and capacity, which can change the total installation price.